TayyebaSadaq/TayyebaSadaq/README.md

 ### 🍃 A little about me:
 - 🎓 Computer Science grad from the UK
 - ☀️ I love making intuitive, gentle tech that helps people
-- 🌸 Building **Glow** – a self-care app for PCOS, skincare & journaling
 - ✨ Open to grad roles in **data** or **software engineering**
 - 🍵 Always learning, always sipping chai